oconnor663/jacko.io/posts/snooze.md

 [futurelock]: https://rfd.shared.oxide.computer/rfd/0609

 > Buffer data, not code.<br>
-> \- [_FuturesUnordered and the order of futures_][order]
+> \- [boats][order]

 [order]: https://without.boats/blog/futures-unordered/

-Async Rust has a category of footguns that has lasted longer than it should, in part because we haven't given it a name.
-I call it "snoozing".[^starvation] Snoozing is when we don't poll (or drop) a future promptly after it invokes its `Waker`.[^three_parts] I'm going to make the case that snoozing is _always_ a bug.
-From there, I'll argue that some widely used async idioms[^idioms] should be avoided or deprecated, because they're too prone to snoozing.
-Finally, I'll suggest some alternatives that don't have this particular footgun.

-[^starvation]: Snoozing is loosely similar to "starvation", but starvation
-    usually refers to when polling takes too long, either because of (accidental) synchronous IO or some long-running computation.
-That blocks an entire task plus an executor thread, or a whole single-threaded executor.
-Snoozing is when one future isn't getting polled, even though it's ready to make progress, and the task that owns it is running smoothly.
+When a future is ready to make progress, but you aren't polling it, I call that "snoozing".[^three_parts][^starvation] Snoozing is to blame for a lot of hangs and deadlocks in async Rust, including the ["Futurelock"][futurelock] case study from the folks at Oxide.
+In this post I'm going to argue that snoozing is _always_ a bug, and that the async patterns that expose us to it can and should be replaced.[^culprits]

 [^three_parts]: If you aren't familiar with the [`poll`] and [`Waker`]
     machinery that makes async Rust tick, I recommend reading at least part one